Xavisoft/auth/README.md

 #### Authentication and Authorization
 When a user logs in, you should send the credentials via a POST request to the endpoint you provided above.

-When subsequent requests are sent after a successful login, they will be accompanied by a *JWT access token* in the headers (provided you set up your front-end).
+When subsequent requests are sent after a successful login, they will be accompanied by a *JWT access token* in the headers (provided you set up your front-end, see instuctions [here](#frontend)).
 All middlewares and routes that comes after the auth middleware will have access to the auth information via `req.auth.user` object.
-This object will contain the information returned by `authenticator.getUserInfo()`.
+This object will contain the information returned by `authenticator.getUserInfo()` during login.
 If `req.auth` is not available, it indicates that either the token is invalid, expired or it wasn't sent at all.

 ```js
 app.get('/user-info', (req, res) => {